-"The Project Maturity Timeline" presents a 4-stage timeline that illustrates how the SOFIE project was and will be materialised from the exploitation perspective.
+"The Project Maturity Timeline" presents a 4-stage timeline that illustrates how the SOFIE project was (stage 1-3) and will be (stage 4) materialised from the exploitation perspective.
+The plans for future exploitation are described as the last, fourth stage, explaining the exploitation goals and work to be done with the projects' assets, beyond the project.

 During the first stage we focused on producing initial scientific results and gathering relevant information to build business hypotheses and onboarding different key experts.

-In the second stage, we targeted business opportunities horizontally through the project and gathered input from both the IoT community and from our stakeholders, relying on the efforts we had already made in Stage 1.
+In the second stage, we targeted business opportunities horizontally through the project and gathered input from both the IoT community and from our stakeholders more generally, relying on the efforts we had already made in Stage 1.
 Strong demonstrations in each of the business verticals (energy flexibility marketplace and energy data exchange, food supply chain and context-aware mobile gaming) were created.

 During the third stage, SOFIE produced the core exploitable results and identified the most viable elements that get pushed to exploitation beyond the project.
-We placed our efforts on to customer environments and business case development.
-The final stage's (stage 4) primary goal and the third stage are connected through the fact that by the end of the third phase our three most viable assets (introduced in Section 2) were ready to be pushed to the market and the stakeholders' evaluation of our assets had produced tangible results.
+We placed our efforts onto customer environments and business case development.
+The third stage relates to the final fourth stage through the fact that by the end of the third phase our three most viable assets (introduced in Section 2) were ready to be pushed to the market and the stakeholders' evaluation of our assets had produced tangible results.